 The subdivider, or other owners of the property involved, must also petition the city council to create a special improvement district, which constitutes a waiver by the subdivider and/or the subsequent owners of the property of the right to protest or petition against the creation of the district under Montana Code Annotated Section 7-12-4110.
 This waiver must identify the specific capital improvements for which protest is being waived and must be filed with the Flathead County Clerk and recorder and will be deemed to run with the land.

 J. Changes To The Final Plat: Insignificant changes which have a minimal impact on the scale or scope of the project or immediate neighborhood must be so noted in the planning department report to the City Council.
-Changes which either the planning director or the city council determines to be substantial must be returned to the Planning Board for rehearing and consideration as amendments to the original preliminary plat following procedures outlined in these regulations.
+Changes which either the planning director or the city council determines to be substantial must be returned to the Community Development Board for rehearing and consideration as amendments to the original preliminary plat following procedures outlined in these regulations.
 The time frames identified in section 12-3-4D of this chapter apply to amended preliminary plats.
 Substantial changes would include:

 1. The reconfiguration or rearrangement of six (6) or more lots;